 AACC offers the following Associate of Applied Science (A.A.S.) degrees.
 The state of Maryland refers to the A.A.S. as a career degree, because it's intended to provide you with skills to enter the workforce.

 Addiction is the number one public health issue in the U.S. today, according to the National Association for Addiction Professionals.
-With this issue, comes the ever-increasing demand for highly skilled rehabilitation, substance abuse and behavioral disorder counselors.
-Anne Arundel Community College is proud to offer an Associate of Applied Science (A.A.S.) degree in Addiction Counseling which will provide students skills in counseling techniques for individuals, families, and groups, assessment training, treatment planning, prevention and other topics related to addiction.
+With this issue comes the ever-increasing demand for highly skilled rehabilitation, substance abuse and behavioral disorder counselors.
+This degree will provide you with skills in counseling techniques for individuals, families and groups; assessment training; treatment planning; prevention and other topics related to addiction.

 This degree offers you opportunities to pursue positions in counseling, mental health, children, families, the elderly and corrections.
 This two-year program provides you with the skills and knowledge needed to succeed in areas such as counseling, psychology and social work.